 The process starts with illy agronomists and technicians combing four continents for the best growers of Arabica, and for growers with the potential to become the best, by willing to commit to illy quality standards.
 Selection protocols vary, recognizing the on-the-ground realities of each country.
 In Brazil, for example, growers are chosen though a competition, The Ernesto Illy Quality Prize for Espresso.

-Agronomists from illy’s Università of Caffè program transfer 80 years of coffee experience and wisdom to growers, spanning in-field cultivation techniques through business management strategies —an exchange aimed at excellence and respect for the environment.
+Agronomists from illy’s Università of Caffè program transfer 80 years of coffee experience and wisdom to growers, spanning in-field cultivation techniques through business management strategies —an exchange aimed at quality and respect for the environment.

 The only way to truly sustainable production is through rewarding farmers who achieve high quality standards. illy does just that by adding a substantial margin to international market Arabica prices, directly paying farmers a premium that accounts for the greater cost and effort required to achieve superior quality.